 3 Key Differences:

-In addition to the power gained from speed, power also comes from the size of the aluminum bat’s barrel and the material of which it is made.
-The barrel of an aluminum bat is slightly larger than that of a wooden bat, thus giving the wielder a higher chance of hitting the ball—the aluminum bat has a larger sweet spot.
-The aluminum absorbs the energy from the ball when contact is made and sends it right back.
-This generates a bounce effect that gives extra power to a hit ball.
+In addition to the power gained from increase bat speed, the aluminum bat has a larger sweet spot.
+The aluminum absorbs the energy from the ball when contact is made and sends it right back, giving it a higher ‘trampoline effect” compared to a wood bat.
+This generates extra force behind the ball.
 Studies show that ball speed is higher for balls hit with an aluminum bat than those hit with a wooden one.
 Studies also show the batting averages of players who use aluminum bats are significantly higher than if they use wooden bats.

 It sounds like aluminum bats are clearly better than wooden ones, so why aren’t they used in the MLB?
 One reason is to maintain the accuracy of records.
 If major leaguers switched to aluminum bats, production would spike and all kinds of hitting records would start getting broken.
 Another reason is that baseball purists don’t think the aluminum bat has a place in professional baseball.
 Baseball players should succeed based on good coaching and athletic talent rather than improvements in technology.
 Many believe that college baseball players should play with wooden bats to prepare themselves better should they get signed by a professional team.